keneanung/nexus-scripts/README.md

 If you would like to manually install individual packages, use the `Download` link in the [Package Repository](https://keneanung.github.io/nexus-package-repository), which always has the latest links.
 The repository also lists more packages that might be of interest.

 If you would like to contribute a package or feature, have a look at [the Contributing Guidelines](https://github.com/keneanung/nexus-scripts/blob/main/CONTRIBUTING.md).

+Like this project?
+Consider leaving a star [on the github project](https://github.com/keneanung/nexus-scripts) and [sponsoring me](https://github.com/sponsors/keneanung).